-The practicum consists of numerous skill building experiences culminating in a clinical mental health setting.
-Students begin skill building with CNL501 Counseling Theory & Skills I in the fall and CNL502 Counseling Theory & Skills II in the spring.
-Students will participate in role-plays in class and will progress to audio and videotaped role-plays with classmates.
+The practicum consists of numerous skill-building experiences, culminating in a clinical mental health setting.
+Students begin skill building with CNL501 Counseling Theory & Skills I in the fall, and CNL502 Counseling Theory & Skills II in the spring.
+Students will participate in role plays in class, and will progress to audio and videotaped role plays with classmates.
 Students must also complete CNL535 Psychopathology-Diagnosis, CNL537 Ethical and Legal Issues, CNL531 Foundations of the Profession, and CNL521 Intro to Family Counseling before beginning Practicum.

 In the second year, fall semester students will complete CNL512 Practicum.
-The practicum student has a chance to gain experience, develop competencies, integrate learning, and realize personal and professional growth under the guidance of a clinical supervisor.
-The practicum student is expected to demonstrate an increase in designated skills as the experience progresses.
-In addition to the opportunity to put counseling skills into practice, practicum offers the unique opportunity for the integration of experience and theoretical knowledge.
-Students must complete 100 clock hours that include: 40 hours direct client service, one hour weekly individual supervision, and 1.5 hours weekly group supervision.
-Students may generally not complete Practicum in a setting where they are currently employed.
+Practicum students have a chance to gain experience, develop competencies, integrate learning, and realize personal and professional growth under the guidance of a clinical supervisor.
+Practicum students are expected to demonstrate an increase in designated skills as the experience progresses.
+In addition to the opportunity to put counseling skills into practice, the practicum offers the unique opportunity to integrate experience and theoretical knowledge.
+Students must complete 100 clock hours that include 40 hours of direct client service, one hour of weekly individual supervision, and 1.5 hours of weekly group supervision.
+Students may generally not complete the practicum in a setting where they are currently employed.